 Leave enough time before the submission deadline to proofread rigorously, so that your presentation does justice to your ideas.
 If it doesn’t, your tutor may have trouble even seeing your ideas!

 Make sure that all references cited (in-text) are included in your reference list and all references in your list have been cited in your essay.

-You could use the following “checklist” to satisfy yourself that the writing, at least, is good as it can be.
+You could use the following checklist to satisfy yourself that your writing is good as it can be.

 Checklist for Essays

 Every essay is different, but there are common criteria.
-To be considered adequate for uni, your essay should meet the criteria below (many departments don’t require a synopsis; but all require everything else).
-So, when you’re ready with a final draft, check it for these; they’re the kind of thing that can make the difference between one letter grade and the next!
+To be considered adequate for uni, your essay should meet the criteria below (a synopsis is not always required but everything else is).
+When you’re ready with a final draft check it for these; they’re the kind of thing that can make the difference between one letter grade and the next!

 1. SYNOPSIS/ABSTRACT (if required)

-Sometimes you may be asked to include a synopsis (or “abstract”).
-If so, it’s a paragraph on a separate sheet, before the essay, that summarises its content.
+Sometimes you may be asked to include a synopsis (or “abstract”) which is a paragraph on a separate sheet, before the essay, that summarises its content.
 It’s more comprehensive than your introduction; the introduction says what the essay is going to do, but the abstract boils down the whole thing.
 It should include (not in point form, as here, but in a paragraph):

 Does your first paragraph explain the question and (briefly) give your answer and/or indicate how you are going to approach it?

 Does each paragraph make a clearly identifiable point?
 Is there a sentence, preferably the first sentence that expresses this point?